subdigital/kv-downloader/README.md

 And Karaoke Version, if you're listening: We'd love if this was fully supported in the UI!

-## Changelog

-## 0.3.0

-- Rewritten in Rust (mostly for practice, but also for easier maintenance on my part)

-## 0.2

-- Fixed usage of karaoke-version.co.uk
-- Added `-d` to change download path
-- Added `-h` for headless mode
-- Added `-p` for pitch changes

-## 0.1

-Initial release

 ## License

 This source code is released under the MIT license.